 Addiction is a medical, not a moral issue.

-Addiction is a brain disease in which neurotransmitters in the dopamine system are compromised or destroyed.
-As a convenient shorthand you can call it brain damage.
+Addiction is a brain disease in which communication between neurons in specific brain centers is compromised.
+As a shorthand you can call it brain damage.

 Many are born genetically disposed to the disease, just as others are disposed to hypertension, depression, or cancer.
 The anecdotal observation that alcoholism runs in families is scientifically correct.